PetraLee2019/Data-Pipeline-Stream-Data-From-Flask-To-Postgres/README.md

 5. Start `$ python ingest.py`
 Expect lots of lines of output written to the console,

-6. Go to pgAdmin4 and inspect your new table as it is filling up with data.
+6. Go to pgAdmin and inspect your new table as it is filling up with data.
 ![pgAdmin showing load](pgadmin.gif)

 7. Also execute the sql below a few times if you want to see the numbers rise.